RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 uORF-Tools is a workflow and a collection of tools for the analysis of **Upstream Open Reading Frames** (short uORFs).
 The workflow is based on the workflow management system **snakemake** and handles installation of all dependencies via `bioconda <https://bioconda.github.io/>`_ :cite:`GRU:KOE:2018`, as well as all processings steps.
 The source code of uORF-Tools is open source and available under the License **GNU General Public License 3**.
 Installation and basic usage is described below.

+.. note:: For a detailed step by step tutorial of our workflow on a sample dataset, please refer to our :ref:`example-workflow <example-workflow:Example workflow>`.

 Program flowchart
 =================